ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 In order to improve the performance of this integration I started investigating techniques for improving PHP performance.

-Asynchronous Programming is the one I found most promising and I want to share with you what I found, how it helped me and how it could help you.
+Now, Asynchronous Programming is the one I found most promising and I want to share with you what I found, how it helped me and how it could help you.

 ## Slide 5

-I'll introduce the idea of async programming first, then explain how we can use it in PHP and finally show how I used async programming to improve the performance of an ERP integration.
+I'll introduce the idea of async programming first, then explain how we can use it in PHP and finally show how I used async programming to improve the performance of that ERP integration.

 ## Slide 6